 Independent Study courses give students the opportunity to pursue research and/or studies that are not part of the university's traditional course offerings.
-Students work one on one or in small groups with faculty guidance and are typically required to submit a final paper or project as determined by the supervising professor.
+Students work one on one or in small groups with faculty guidance and are its specialized nature, may not be able to be offered on a yearly basis by the department.

-A workshop is a program which is usually of short duration, narrow in scope, often non-traditional in content and format, and on a timely topic.
+A workshop is a program which is usually of short duration, narrow in scope, often non-traditional in content and

-A Selected Topics course is a normal, departmental offering which is directly related to the discipline, but because of its specialized nature, may not be able to be offered on a yearly basis by the department.
+A Selected Topics course is a normal, departmental offering which is directly related to the discipline, but because of